SEER-Medicare: Medicare Claims Files

 - For data beginning in May, 1998, number of visits is the number of fixed-length records with that revenue center code.

-Note: For the HHA, Hospice and Outpatient claims records, if more than one record from the same claim (sorted by patient_id, claim_id and rec_count) is selected, be sure to keep the claim payment amount from the first record only.
+Note: For the HHA, Hospice and Outpatient claims records, if more than one record from the same claim (sorted by patient_id, year, claim_id, and rec_count) is selected, be sure to keep the claim payment amount from the first record only.

 The Hospice file contains claims data submitted by Hospice providers.
-Some of the information contained in this file includes the level of hospice care received (e.g., routine home care, inpatient respite care), terminal diagnosis (ICD-9 diagnosis), the dates of service, reimbursement amount, Hospice provider number, and beneficiary demographic information.
-Hospice files are maintained in the format described for HHA claims.
+Some of the information contained in this file includes the level of hospice care received (e.g., routine home care, inpatient respite care), terminal diagnosis (ICD-9 or ICD-10 diagnosis), the dates of service, reimbursement amount, Hospice provider number, and beneficiary demographic information.

 Durable Medical Equipment (DME)